firefly-iii/docs/docs/concepts/budgets.rst

 The difference between budgets and categories
 ---------------------------------------------

-If you can save money every month on a certain subject, it's a budget.
+If you try to save money every month on a certain subject, it's a budget.
 Groceries are budget.
 Bills are a budget.
 If you travel by train occasionally, it's not a budget.

 First and foremost: a :ref:`category <categories>` is "incidental".
 You don't buy new furniture every month but you might want to keep track of such expenses.
 Or you don't care about costs for public traffic (budget-wise) but a category would be nice.